Satisfactory Academic Progress (SAP)

 Final Calculation of what student owes: Student owes $250.90 to Direct Loan - Student owes $263.64 to Pell Program (Pell to be repaid is reduced by 50%)

-Students will be notified of their calculation of Unearned Title IV by the CSCC Financial Aid Office.
+Students will be notified of their calculation of Unearned Title IV by the Financial Aid Office.

 A student not meeting Satisfactory Academic Progress (SAP) requirements has the option to appeal their suspension of federal financial aid.
-It is the responsibility of the student to initiate any appeal.
+It is the student's responsibility to submit the appeal.
 Appeals are reviewed based on a documentable extenuating circumstance impacting academic performance.
-Extenuating circumstances are considered to be past events that are no longer barriers to academic progress.
-The appeal application should support how the student is now in a position to be academically successful.
+Extenuating circumstances are past events that are no longer barriers to academic progress.
+The appeal must explain how the student is now able to be academically successful.
 Examples of extenuating circumstances to be considered for appeal:

 - Serious illness or injury to student or immediate family member (parent, spouse, sibling, child) that required extended recovery time